Law, Justice and Poetry

 Both in New York and in the rest of this world, justice is a rare and precious commodity.
 Poetic justice — defined in one dictionary as, “An outcome whereby a person receives his just deserts in a manner peculiarly or ironically appropriate” — is rarer still.

-I have been practicing law since 1974, representing clients in the Courthouse on 60 Centre Street, in other State and Federal courts in New York, and in courts elsewhere.
+I have represented numerous clients in the Courthouse at 60 Centre Street, in other State and Federal courts in New York, and in courts elsewhere.

 I have been very fortunate over the years to have represented clients in numerous cases in which, while arguing the law, we were also able to invoke and champion justice, and also to strive for the poetic in our arguments.
 One such case was the fascinating representation of Vanessa Redgrave against the Boston Symphony Orchestra.
 To simplify matters greatly: